-(a) United States Government Obligations that are not subject to redemption in advance of their maturity dates; or

-(b) obligations of any state or political subdivision of any state, the interest on which is excluded from gross income for federal income tax purposes and which meet the following conditions:

-(1) the obligations are (i) not subject to redemption prior to maturity or (ii) the trustee for such obligations has been given irrevocable instructions concerning their calling and redemption and the issuer of such obligations has covenanted not to redeem such obligations other than as set forth in such instructions;

-(2) the obligations are secured by cash or United States Government Obligations that may be applied only to principal of, premium, if any, and interest payments on such obligations;

-(3) such cash and the principal of and interest on such United States Government Obligations (plus any cash in the escrow fund) are sufficient to meet the liabilities of the obligations;

-(4) such cash and United States Government Obligations serving as security for the obligations are held in an escrow fund by an escrow agent or a trustee irrevocably in trust;

-(5) such cash and United States Government Obligations are not available to satisfy any other claims, including those against the trustee or escrow agent; and

-(6) the obligations are rated in the same rating category as United States Government Obligations or higher by a nationally recognized rating service.

-"Escrow Agent" means UMB Bank, N.A., St. Louis, Missouri, and any successors or assigns.

-"Escrow Fund" means the fund by that name held by the Escrow Agent pursuant to the provisions of the Escrow Instructions.

-"Escrow Instructions" means the Letter of Escrow Instructions dated October 8, 2019, from the City to the Escrow Agent.

-"Escrowed Securities" means the direct, noncallable obligations of the United States of America, as described in the Escrow Instructions.

-"Federal Tax Certificate" means the Federal Tax Certificate dated October 8, 2019, delivered by the City, which sets forth certain facts, covenants, representations, and expectations relating to the use of Series 2019B Bond proceeds and the use of property financed or refinanced with those proceeds, and the investment of the Series 2019B Bond proceeds and certain other related money in order to comply with the requirements of Code imposed on the Series 2019B Bonds.
+- (a) United States Government Obligations that are not subject to redemption in advance of their maturity dates; or - (b) obligations of any state or political subdivision of any state, the interest on which is excluded from gross income for federal income tax purposes and which meet the following conditions: - (1) the obligations are (i) not subject to redemption prior to maturity or (ii) the trustee for such obligations has been given irrevocable instructions concerning their calling and redemption and the issuer of such obligations has covenanted not to redeem such obligations other than as set forth in such instructions; - (2) the obligations are secured by cash or United States Government Obligations that may be applied only to principal of, premium, if any, and interest payments on such obligations; - (3) such cash and the principal of and interest on such United States Government Obligations (plus any cash in the escrow fund) are sufficient to meet the liabilities of the obligations; - (4) such cash and United States Government Obligations serving as security for the obligations are held in an escrow fund by an escrow agent or a trustee irrevocably in trust; - (5) such cash and United States Government Obligations are not available to satisfy any other claims, including those against the trustee or escrow agent; and - (6) the obligations are rated in the same rating category as United States Government Obligations or higher by a nationally recognized rating service. - "Federal Tax Certificate" means the Federal Tax Certificate delivered by the City for the Series 2023A Bonds, which sets forth certain facts, covenants, representations, and expectations relating to the use of Series 2023A Bond proceeds and the use of property financed or refinanced with those proceeds, and the investment of the Series 2023A Bond proceeds and certain other related money in order to comply with the requirements of Code imposed on the Series 2023A Bonds.